dipesh227/dreampixeltechnology/README.md

 ### 4. Set Up Your Gemini API Key (Required)

-This application requires a Google Gemini API key to function.
-You must configure this key for the application to work.
+This application requires a Google Gemini API key to function, provided via an environment variable.

 1.  **Get your API Key**:
     -   Go to [**Google AI Studio**](https://aistudio.google.com/app/apikey).
     -   Click **"Create API key in new project"**.
     -   Copy your newly generated API key.

-2.  **Add the key to the application**:
+2.  **Set the environment variable**:
-    -   Open the file: `src/services/apiConfigService.ts`.
-    -   Find the constant named `DEFAULT_API_KEY`.
-    -   Replace the placeholder string `"INSERT_YOUR_API_KEY_HERE"` with your actual API key.

-    ```typescript
-    // src/services/apiConfigService.ts

-    // ... (other code)

-    // IMPORTANT: Replace the placeholder with your actual key
-    const DEFAULT_API_KEY = "YOUR_SECRET_GEMINI_API_KEY"; // 👈 PASTE YOUR KEY HERE

-    // ... (other code)
+    -   The application is configured to read the key from an environment variable named `process.env.API_KEY`.
+    -   You must set this variable in the environment where you run the application.
+For local development with Vite, you can create a `.env.local` file in the project root:

     ```
+    # .env.local
+    VITE_API_KEY=YOUR_SECRET_GEMINI_API_KEY
+    ```
+    - The application code will automatically handle the `VITE_` prefix for client-side access.

 > **Note on Supabase Credentials**: The Supabase URL and anonymous key are pre-configured in `src/services/supabaseClient.ts` to ensure a stable connection for development.
 No action is needed for this part.